kazijamal/systems-level-programming/README.md

 		- O_APPEND
 		- O_TRUNC
 		- O_CREAT
-		- O_EXCL: when combined with O_CREATE< will return an error if the file exists
+		- O_EXCL: when combined with O_CREAT will return an error if the file exists

 ## Wednesday 11/6/19